Philippe Tailliez: Biography

 In 1945, the Gaullist admiral Lemonnier, having viewed this film, entrusted to Tailliez the direction of the G.R.S.
 (Group of Underwater Research) (which in 1950 became the G.E.R.S.
 (Group of Studies and Underwater Research), and is now CEPHISMER - CEllule Plongée Humaine et Intervention Sous la MER).
 He had Cousteau and Dumas assigned there, and obtained a ship, the sloop "Elie Monnier".
 Admiral Lemonnier appointed him as the first commanding officer of the Elie Monnier, with which the three made innumerable missions of mine clearance, underwater exploration, physiological tests (discovering the principle of the diving tables), of underwater archaeology (in Mahdia in Tunisia) and of supporting the first bathyscaphes of Professor Jacques Piccard: the FNRS II in 1949 in Dakar.

 At the same time they started their underwater exploration and archaeological finds off the coast of Mahdia, Tunisia.
 They did physiological tests, discovering the principle of diving tables.

-In 1949 they helped Jacques Piccard off the coast of Dakar with his prototype of the bathyscaphe.
+In 1949 they helped Auguste Piccard off the coast of the Cape Verde Islands with his prototype of the bathyscaphe FNRS-2.
 Tailliez has described these adventures in his book Plongées sans câble (Diving without a cable).

 These adventures are told in the book of Philippe Tailliez "Plongées sans câble" ("Dives without cable") and in the book of James Dugan, Frederic Dumas and Jacques-Yves Cousteau "Le Monde du silence" ("The Silent World") (former to film of the same name).
 In 1949, Philippe Taillez was sent to French Indo-China, where he was involved in combat diving during the anti-colonial rebellion there, leaving the direction of the G.E.R.S. to Cousteau and Jean Alinat.

 On his return to France, Taillez began, together with Hans Sellner, the development of the Aquarius, a new type of bathyscaphe that used liquid air to float; the previous bathyscaphe used a big bag full of petrol as a float.
 Through lack of financial support, they could not make it technically perfect and their prototype sank during the first test.